-The Kingdom of Tonga is a Polynesian country that lies to the south of Samoa, and southeast of Fiji.
-The Tongan archipelago is comprised of 176 islands, 36 of which are inhabited.
-The islands are divided into three main groups – Tongatapu, Ha'apai and Vav'u.
+The Kingdom of Tonga is a Polynesian country that lies to the south of Samoa, southeast of Fiji and north of New Zealand.
+The Tongan archipelago is comprised of 176 islands, 36 of which are inhabited by a population of approximately 106,000.
+The islands are divided into four main groups – Tongatapu, Ha'apai and Vava'u and the Niuas.
 The capital Nuku'alofa is located on the main island of Tongatapu.

 Tonga is a constitutional monarchy, making it unique in the Pacific.
+Its monarchy is over 1,000 years old and its constitution dates back to 1875.
 Following the death of King George Tupou V in March 2012, his younger brother became king and took the title King Tupou VI.
-As Head of State the King is Commander-in-Chief of the Tonga Defence Services (TDS).
+King Tupou VI’s official coronation was held on 4 July 2015.
+As Head of State the King is Commander-in-Chief of His Majesty’s Armed Forces.
 The King is advised by a Privy Council whose members he appoints.

 The governing structure comprises the Executive (Cabinet), Legislature and Judiciary.
 A reformed constitution was agreed by the Legislative Assembly in December 2009 and implemented through legislation passed in April 2010.
 The new constitution considerably reduced the King's power, which was devolved to the Cabinet.
-Cabinet now answers to the Legislative Assembly.
-The King retains the right to veto legislation.
+Cabinet now answers to the Legislative Assembly however the King retains the right to veto legislation.

 People to people links

-Tonga has a small open economy which is vulnerable to external shocks and was hard hit by the recent Global Financial Crisis.
-The economy is heavily reliant on remittances from Tongans working overseas, and foreign aid.
+Tonga has a small open economy which is vulnerable to external shocks and was hard hit by the Global Financial Crisis.
+The economy is heavily reliant on foreign aid and remittances from Tongans working overseas.
 The US is the main source of remittances, followed by New Zealand and Australia.
 Foreign development assistance in the form of loans, grants and direct aid is an important component of the Tongan economy.

-Agriculture is the leading productive sector.
-The manufacturing sector is very small.
-Tourism is modest but with potential for expansion.
+Tourism is currently modest but with a large potential for expansion.
 Tonga's main trading partners are New Zealand, Australia, Fiji, the United States and Japan.
 Most Tongan exports are agricultural produce while imports cover the full range of consumer and industrial goods.

 Trade and investment